hcaz/advent-of-code/README.md

 # Advent of Code

-This is a single project which contains all my solutions to [Advent of Code](https://adventofcode.com/) problems for all years.
+This is a single project which contains all my solutions to [Advent of Code](https://adventofcode.com/).
+Here is a list of the challenges I have completed:

+## 2015

+- [Day 1: Not Quite Lisp](https://adventofcode.com/2015/day/1) - `php adventofcode browse/2015/one
+  `
+- [Day 2: I Was Told There Would Be No Math](https://adventofcode.com/2015/day/2) - `php adventofcode browse/2015/two`

+- [Day 3: Perfectly Spherical Houses in a Vacuum](https://adventofcode.com/2015/day/3) - `php adventofcode browse/2015/three
+  `

 ## Getting Started